pandas-dev/pandas/README.md

 ## What is it?

-**pandas** is a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
-It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
-Additionally, it has the broader goal of becoming **the most powerful and flexible open source data analysis / manipulation tool available in any language**.
-It is already well on its way towards this goal.
+**pandas** is a Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data easy and intuitive.
+It aims to be the fundamental high-level building block for doing practical, **real-world** data analysis in Python.
+Additionally, it aims to become **the most powerful and flexible open source data analysis/manipulation tool available in any language**.
+It is already well on its way toward this goal.

 ## Main Features
 Here are just a few of the things that pandas does well: